lubuntu-team/manual/source/3/3.2/3.2.17/alternative_configurator.rst

 How to Launch
 -------------
-To launch Alternatives configurator from the menu :menuselection:`Preferences --> Alternatives configurator` or run
+To launch Alternatives configurator from the menu :menuselection:`Preferences --> Alternatives Configurator` or run

 .. code::